18 Mar Knowing the Difference Between Hemp and Marijuana

-Now that you know the differences between CBD and THC, it’s time to learn the differences between Hemp and Marijuana.
+Now that you know the difference between CBD and THC, it’s time to learn the differences between hemp and marijuana.

 It’s easy to get confused when discussing the differences between hemp and marijuana, two types of the cannabis plant.
 With so many unaware that hemp and marijuana are actually different varietals of cannabis, the two terms are often mistakenly applied interchangeably, despite the very distinct differences that exist between the two related plants.

 Though hemp and marijuana share the same plant species — Cannabis sativa L — the two are markedly different in their chemical makeup, uses and the effects they have on the body.
 We explore those differences below.

 Hemp is a variety of cannabis that has been grown and harvested for centuries for its seeds and stalks, which can be used to produce thousands of products.
 Hemp plants are bred to contain little to no THC, the psychoactive ingredient found in marijuana.
 Instead, the plant naturally contains higher levels of CBD.

 Hemp is mostly grown outdoors with male and female plants in close proximity to increase pollination by wind.
 Hemp plants can grow up to four feet tall and do not need herbicides or pesticides to thrive.

 Hemp seeds and stalks are used to produce everything from food and skincare products to textiles and biofuels.
 Hemp is widely considered a more sustainable option than other sources of fiber, oil, and fuel.